 Josi was in VOC about four years ago, went on trips, and made some amazing VOC videos., which you can find here:

 Recently she has been in Germany, making videos and messing with drones.
 This fall she’s going to Director School (in Germany), but she dropped into Vancouver for a few weeks this summer to do a bit of sailing, and we picked her up at YVR.
-She wanted to do some VOC trips; mentioned that she liked hot springs.
+She wanted to do some VOC trips; mentioned that she liked pools.
 I wanted to get to the Harrison Hut to check out a few things, and Carla thought it might be good.
 I advertised around for more people to fill the Jeep, but people were either weekend warriors, having to be in town to work, or else they had already committed to other trips, so in the end there was just the three of us.

 We had several challenges to overcome.
 We had to somehow get past the ironman race in Pemberton, and avoid logging trucks going up and down the 4WD road.
 Despite getting trapped by traffic for an hour in the Pemberton Macdonald’s, we managed to arrive at the trail head at 8 pm Sunday, as planned.